Upeshitha/Upeshitha/README.md

 Hi, I'm Eranda Upeshitha, an undergraduate student at the University of Sri Jayewardenepura.

-- 🔭 I've recently completed my studies, and I am looking for an internship
+- 🔭 I've recently completed my studies, and looking for an internship
 - 🌱 I’m currently learning .NET, Spring, and Angular
 - 💞️ I’m looking to collaborate on industrial projects
 - 📫 How to reach me: upeshitha@gmail.com